vakabinto/credpal-assesment101/README.md

 5. Update EC2 user_data use new image.

 ## Key Decisions
-- **Security**: Multi-stage Docker for slim image, non-root user, secrets via env/secrets manager, HTTPS via ALB/ACM.
+- **Security**: Multi-stage Docker for slim image, non-root user, secrets via .env when running on docker compose /secrets manager if deployed on ecs, HTTPS via ALB/ACM.
 No secrets in repo.
 - **CI/CD**: GitHub Actions for automation on push/PR.
 Tests ensure quality.
-Image push only on main.
+Image deploy only on main.
 - **Infrastructure**: AWS VPC for isolation, ALB for load balancing/SSL.
 EC2 for simplicity; ECS recommended for scaling/rolling deploys.
 - **Deployment**: Rolling via ECS (or blue-green manual).
 Zero-downtime prioritized.